Bruxelles

 Waterloo

-The Battle of Waterloo on June 18, 1815 is world famous.
-This is where Napoleon met armies from England, Germany and the Netherlands under the leadership of the Duke of Wellington.
+The battle of the city of Waterloo on 18 June 1815 is historically world famous.
+It was here that Napoleon met armies from England, Germany and the Netherlands under the leadership of the Duke of Wellington.

 Graslei & Korenlei, Ghent